natedanielson/Vanderbilt_Cybersecurity/README.md

  - Metricbeat: This program is used to display the different metrics of an operating system on a server.

 The configuration details of each machine may be found below.
-Note: Use the Markdown Table Generator to add/remove values from the table.

-Name
-Function
-IP Address
-Operating System

 | Name        | Function        | IP Address  | Operating System  |
 | ------------|:---------------:| -----------:| ------------------|